mre/endler.dev/content/static/about/index.md

 ## Open Source

-I started 100+ open source projects so far;
-here's a list of the most popular ones:
+So far, I started 100+ open source projects; here's a list of the more popular ones:

 {{ load_stars() }}